Combining Fine-Tuning and LLM-based Agents for Intuitive Smart Contract Auditing with Justifications: Design of

 The quality of training data is crucial for fine-tuning LLMs.
 To collect positive samples, namely risky vulnerability code, we can employ auditing reports from reputable industry companies, such as Trail of Bits, Code4rena, and Immunefi.
 Specifically, we crawled and parsed 1,734 vulnerable functions with reasons from 263 smart contract auditing reports, which were assembled by a popular auditing website called Solodit~\cite{Solodit}.

 However, to train our model, we also need non-vulnerable benign code (i.e., negative samples), but this type of data is missing in the audit reports.
 Therefore, we propose our own data enhancement method to derive high-quality negative samples.
 Specifically, we adopt the GPT-4-based approach described in LLM4Vuln~\cite{sunLLM4VulnUnifiedEvaluation2024a} to extract vulnerability knowledge from vulnerability reports on Code4rena.
 This includes the functionality descriptions of vulnerable functions and the code-level reasons why the vulnerabilities occur.
-We then cluster this raw vulnerability knowledge based on the functionality descriptions into groups and use GPT-4 to summarize a functionality description for each group.
+We then cluster this raw vulnerability knowledge based on the functionality descriptions into groups using Affinity Propagation~\cite{frey2007clustering} as described in~\cite{yi2022empirical} and use GPT-4 to summarize a functionality description for each group.
 With the hierarchical information of group functionality, individual functionality, and vulnerability negligence, we employ the hierarchical GPT-based matching (i.e., matching the group first, then matching functionality and negligence) in GPTScan~\cite{sunGPTScanDetectingLogic2023c} to obtain the label information for tested code.
 A function is labeled as a negative sample if no vulnerability information matches.
 All prompts used are from LLM4Vuln and GPTScan.

 Eventually, we collected a balanced dataset with 1,734 positive samples and 1,810 negative samples.
+In this dataset, vulnerable functions have a median of 49.5 lines of code and a complexity of 18.5, while safe functions have a median of 35.5 lines of code and a complexity of 13.5.
+The complexity distributions between the two types are somewhat similar but with a slight difference, indicated by a Kullback-Leibler (KL) divergence value of 0.1.
 This dataset was divided into \textbf{training}, \textbf{validation}, and \textbf{test} subsets, containing \textbf{2,268}, \textbf{567}, and \textbf{709} entries, respectively.
 During training, we use the training and validation sets.
 During testing, we use the test set.

 After collecting the labeled and unlabeled data, we also obtained corresponding explanations for the vulnerabilities.
 However, the quality of these vulnerability justifications varies considerably.
 Furthermore, some data contain external links, which may cause the model to hallucinate and output non-existent links.
 To improve the interpretability of the reasons behind the vulnerabilities in the dataset, we used GPT-3.5 to enhance the existing explanations, expanding on the explanations of the vulnerabilities, proofs of concept (PoC), and recommended fixes. \figref{example_data_enhanced} shows an example, where the left part presents the original reasons for the vulnerability, which are short and lack detail.
 We thus use them as prompts, along with the code context, to instruct GPT-3.5 to generate more detailed descriptions, including the PoC and the mitigation recommendation.